 RHP delivers many of its projects with an excellent network of trusted associates.
-This gives us the flexibility, strength and breadth of knowledge so you can benefit from the right team for your project.
 Our associates include:

 Anna is a researcher, strategist and change catalyst serving the international tourism and hospitality sector.
-Always “ahead of her time” she is a visionary, who is passionate about the capacity of tourism and hospitality organisations to generate well-being, wealth and welfare for people and places.
-She works at the interface between the people and places to engage hearts and minds in supporting the development of tourism that can be managed with respect for the interdependence and contentedness of all life and in harmony with the laws of nature.
+She is a visionary who is passionate about the capacity of tourism and hospitality organisations to generate well-being, wealth and welfare for people and places.
+She works at the interface between people and places to engage hearts and minds in supporting the development of a tourism strategy that can be managed with respect for the interdependence and contentedness of all life and in harmony with the laws of nature.

-Describing herself as a sense maker, communicator, and catalyst, Anna has a knack and drive to delve beneath surface details in order to discern and describe the shape and power of underlying forces.
-She is driven by curiosity, delights in finding patterns and asking questions and is comfortable assuming the mantle of “constructive non-conformist.”
+Describing herself as a sense maker, communicator and catalyst, Anna has the knack and drive to delve beneath surface details in order to discern and describe the shape and power of underlying forces.
+She is driven by curiosity, delights in finding patterns and asking questions and is comfortable assuming the mantle of ‘constructive non-conformist’.
 As such, she has become one of the leading voices in shaping thinking about over-tourism and is actively working in Flanders on this issue.

 Victoria works across the arts, heritage and creative industries.
-She brings an understanding of the creative sector, culture and tourism through her work as joint author of various culture and tourism strategies, including the Dorset Culture and Tourism Action Plan (2015; implemented through RHP’s work in Dorset) and the development of the Wessex Museum Partnership’s culture and tourism plan.
-Her work on Place Making includes Business Improvement Districts’ engagement with place branding and heritage for Historic England (2016) and at a local level assessing the impact on Boscombe of the Bournemouth Emerging Arts Fringe festival; part funded by the local BID (2018 and continuing).
-Intangible cultural heritage as part of place was explored in research for the National Lottery Heritage Fund on the impact of their work in this area (2016).
-Victoria understands the national operating context for the creative and cultural sector, including skills and economic development from her work at Creative & Cultural Skills, and business resilience and sustainability with research for Arts Council England (ACE) on Museums and Change (2017), Local Authority Museums and Resilience (2015), and the Economic Impact of Museums (2014).
+She brings an understanding of the creative sector, culture and tourism through her work as joint author of a number of culture and tourism strategies, including the Dorset Culture and Tourism Action Plan (2015; subsequently implemented through RHP’s work in Dorset), and the development of the Wessex Museum Partnership’s culture and tourism plan.
+Her work on placemaking includes several Business Improvement Districts’ engagement with place branding and heritage for Historic England (2016), and at a local level assessing the impact on Boscombe of the Bournemouth Emerging Arts Fringe festival, part funded by the local BID (2018 and continuing).
+She explored intangible cultural heritage as part of place in research for the National Lottery Heritage Fund on the impact of their work in this area (2016).
+Victoria understands the national operating context for the creative and cultural sector, including skills and economic development from her work at Creative & Cultural Skills; and business resilience and sustainability with research for Arts Council England (ACE) on Museums and Change (2017), Local Authority Museums and Resilience (2015), and the Economic Impact of Museums (2014).
 Currently she is part of team looking at the impact on local museums, communities and places of ACE’s Museum Development Fund (2018-2022).

 Sara has spent her career in marketing and business development.
-A Chartered Marketer for over 25 years, Sara has a strong track record of delivering transformational change through innovative marketing projects.
-Sara’s career started in London working with agencies in market research and branding then managing major marketing projects for international companies.
-Sara takes a pragmatic approach and has successfully delivered complex marketing projects with multiple stakeholders.
-A keen networker and collaborator, Sara has pro-actively worked with organisations in all tourism trade sectors to ensure collaboration in destination marketing in her roles as a director of the Bournemouth Business Improvement District and chair of the Bournemouth and Poole Tourism Marketing Group.
+A chartered marketer for over 25 years, she has a strong track record of delivering transformational change through innovative marketing projects.
+Sara’s career started in London working in market research and branding and managing major marketing projects for international companies.
+She takes a pragmatic approach and has successfully delivered complex marketing projects with multiple stakeholders.
+A keen networker and collaborator, Sara has pro-actively worked with organisations in all tourism trade sectors to ensure collaboration in destination marketing, in her roles as a director of the Bournemouth Business Improvement District and chair of the Bournemouth and Poole Tourism Marketing Group.
 Since 2016 Sara has been a private sector board member for the Dorset Local Enterprise partnership and the Dorset Tourism Association.

-Alessandra is one of the most dynamic women in tourism, founder of social enterprise Women in Travel, a well respected gender expert who also specialises in mentoring, coaching and nurturing new entrepreneurs.
+Alessandra is one of the most dynamic women in tourism, the founder of social enterprise Women in Travel.
+She is a well-respected gender expert who also specialises in mentoring, coaching and nurturing new entrepreneurs.

-Jason Freezer is the manager of Bright Side Consulting who brings a wealth of experience from his days of working with VisitEngland to provide advice and support on destination management.
+Jason Freezer is the manager of Bright Side Consulting and brings a wealth of experience from his days working with VisitEngland to provide advice and support on destination management.

-Blue Contec are are German based consultancy with have many years of experience as a team of expert energy and water consultants working exclusively in the tourist sector.
-RHP and Blue Contec have partnered on a number of international projects and what they don’t know about resource efficiency between them is not worth knowing!
+Blue Contec is a German based consultancy with many years of experience as expert energy and water consultants, working exclusively in the tourist sector.
+RHP and Blue Contec have partnered on a number of international projects with resource efficiency their joint speciality.

 Call us on 0789 999 0835